 Yes, you can charge your power bank in indirect sunlight, but it won’t be as efficient as direct sunlight solar charging.

-When indirect sunlight hits the panel, the amount of energy accumulated by the solar cells is also less.
+When indirect sunlight hits the panel, the amount of energy the solar cells accumulate is also less.
 This results in less electricity generation, putting you in an energy crunch when you need to charge your devices while camping in the great outdoors.

 Moreover, if the solar panel of your solar charger is small, it will charge very slowly and inefficiently in indirect sunlight.
-For optimum power bank charging, you’ll need to add a few more panels to it to increase its charging capacity.
+You’ll need to add a few more panels to optimum power bank charging to increase its charging capacity.

 If additional panels are not an option, you can also try hanging the solar panels on your bag to increase its exposure to the sun.